-Consumers residing in California are afforded certain additional rights with respect to their personal information under the California Consumer Privacy Act or (“CCPA”) (California Civil Code Section 1798.100 et seq.).
-If you are a California resident, these terms and conditions apply to you.
+Consumers residing in California are afforded certain additional rights with respect to their personal information under the California Consumer Privacy Act, as amended from time to time, including the California Privacy Rights Act and its implementation regulations (“CCPA”) (California Civil Code Section 1798.100 et seq.).

 Categories of Personal Information Collected.
 In the preceding 12 months, we have collected the categories of personal information listed below.

 - Identifiers.
 Identifiers such as your first name, last name, email address, IP address, unique device identifiers or other online identifier.

 - Personal information categories listed in the California Customer Records statute.
 Personal information categories listed in the California Customer Records statute (Cal.
 Civ.
 Code § 1798.80(e)), such as your name or the commercial, professional, or education information described below.